-If you want to study at ACU, and you have served in one of the Australian Defence Forces, you can apply via the link below.
+If you want to study at ACU, and you have served in one of the Australian Defence Force, you can apply via the link below.
 We’ll assess your service in the military and convert this to an entry rank, similar to an ATAR.
 We then match that rank to the requirements of the undergraduate or postgraduate course you wish to study and make you an offer based on the outcome.

 As a guide, completion of general training in the Australian Defence Force with two years’ experience (regardless of military rank held) will result in a rank of 82, which would gain entry into most ACU Bachelor degrees.
 We will provide individualised assessment of experience and qualifications to determine the highest entry rank available to you.

 If you’re applying to ACU via the relevant TAC (UAC, VTAC or QTAC), you are also eligible to receive a rank based on your service in the ADF, and this will be done automatically.

 Gain credit for one unit

 In recognition of your service to country and community, ACU will grant you credit for the Core Curriculum unit, Justice and Change in a Global World.
 This credit is available for most undergraduate degrees.

 Becoming an officer in the ADF shows leadership and management capability.
 We recognise the life and work skills required to achieve this rank, so we’re offering unconditional entry to two of our postgraduate courses.
 If you have attained the equivalent rank of O-1 or above as an officer or chaplain, or E06 and above as a non-commissioned officer, you are eligible for direct entry into the Graduate Certificate in Business Administration or Graduate Certificate in Occupational Health, Safety and Environmental Management.